LLNL/axom/src/axom/spin/docs/sphinx/bvh.rst

 Example: Broad-phase collision detection
 ========================================

-Below is an example of how the device traversal object might be used in a broad- phase collision detection problem.
-First, we initialize the BVH with the bounding boxes of all the query objects, and create a traverser object:
+The following example tests each element of a surface mesh for intersection with each other element.
+It provides an example of how the device traversal object might be used in a broad-phase collision detection problem.
+First, we initialize the BVH with the bounding boxes of all the query objects (mesh elements), and create a traverser object:

 .. literalinclude:: ../../examples/spin_bvh_two_pass.cpp
    :start-after: _bvh_traverse_init_start